appleseedlab/icse25/experiments/RQ2/README.md

 To ensure consistency and reproducibility in the reported results, we rely on the originally recorded data, which accurately reflects the conditions under which the measurements were initially conducted.

 > However, if readers still wish to run the script to generate the timing results themselves, they can use the following command:
 ```bash
 docker exec -it artifacts-container sh -c "bash icse25/experiments/RQ2/table5/repaired/get_build_times_repaired.sh"
 ```
+> [!NOTE]
+> The script builds all 50 kernel images with the repaired configuration files.
+Running the script on a machine with 8 cores and 16 GB of RAM takes approximately around 22 hours to complete.

 ### Fig. 4: Comparing syzkaller performance before and after using krepair.
 The directory `figure4` contains the data and scripts used to generate Fig. 4.